 It is really important that you keep your contact details in MyBeckett up to date to ensure we are able to support you during your online teaching period.

-Please ensure you continue to keep your ID card safe so that you can access services on campus once things return to normal.
+Please ensure you continue to keep your ID card safe so that you can access services on campus.
 In the eventuality that you do require a replacement card you should contact the Student Advice Hub.

 We understand that this situation is unsettling.
 Our Student Wellbeing Team continue to provide telephone support and counselling, and can also direct you to a range of self-help resources.
 Please go to the Student Wellbeing pages to find out more.

-In addition, the university offers an online counselling service via Kooth Student which is accessible during afternoons, evenings and weekends.
+The university also offers an online counselling service via Kooth Student which is accessible during afternoons, evenings and weekends.
 To access the platform please sign up with Kooth Student directly.

 Our self-help page provides you with a range of information, resources and tools aimed at promoting your wellbeing.
 You can access this information alongside support you may already be receiving; or if you don’t feel ready to speak to someone but would like some further information on how to cope.